mozilla-platform-ops/mozilla-bitbar-devicepool/README.bb.md

 ## Configuration

 Configuring mozilla-bitbar-devicepool requires creating environment variables and a yaml configuration file for Bitbar.
+See `config/config.yml`.

 ### Environment Variables